ACoAs – Fear of Commitment (Part 2)

 • don’t trust anyone, generally suspicious of other’s motives, can be somewhat paranoid

-• fear abandonment and engulfment.
-No one can get close (we stay too busy, pick fights, often make plans & then cancel or just not show up…), to avoid being disaisolatedppointed, hurt, or taken advantage of
+• fear with abandonment and engulfment.
+No one can get close (staying too busy, pick fights, make plans & then cancel or just not show up…), to avoid being disappointed, hurt, or taken advantage of

-• have few or no close relationships.
-If we do have a partner, it’s usually in separate places with little shared social life
+isolated• have few or no close relationships.
+If we do have a partner, it may be in separate places or with little shared social life

-• seem emotionally numb, don’t show or talk about our feelings, rarely share personal info
+• seem emotionally numb, don’t show or talk about feelings & emotions, rarely share personal info

 • struggle with loneliness, self-disgust, anger & self-control, but cover it well